Station Hotel, Dudley

-The Station Hotel is a hotel and banqueting suite located in Dudley, West Midlands, England.
+The Station Hotel is a hotel and banqueting suite on Castle Hill in Dudley, a market town in the West Midlands, England.
 The original hotel was built and partially opened in 1898, with it opening fully to the public in 1910.
 It was then demolished and renovated as part of a modernisation plan in 1936.

 History

 Dudley railway station opened in 1850 bringing visitors to Dudley.
 The high volume of visitors meant the local hotel, known as The Castle, could not cope with the number of new visitors to the town.
 In 1896, a meeting of town leaders was held and it was decided The Castle hotel would be demolished and replaced with a larger, more modern hotel.

 The Station Hotel was partially opened on 28 May 1898 as a black and white building with a courtyard and a fountain situated out the front of the hotel.
 The fountain was moved down from the top of Castle Hill, making way for the Earl of Dudley statue.
 An entrance was built on the side of the hotel for horses and carriages.
 The hotel fully opened in 1910 and gained its name after the nearby Dudley railway station.